pranjaladhi/ISS_tracker/README.md

 Deleted ISS data
 ```

-If any of the requests above are ran after running this deleted request, the routes will return a 404 error with the message:
+If any of the requests above are ran after running this deleted request, a 404 error will return with the message:
 ```
 Data not loaded in
 ```